illacloud/go-ora-v1/README.md

 # go-ora

+This repo fork from https://github.com/sijms/go-ora@v1.3.1 for oracle 9i or older version.
 ## Pure go oracle client
 ### note:
-    - Use version 2 you will need to import github.com/sijms/go-ora/v2
+    - Use version 2 you will need to import github.com/illacloud/go-ora-v1/v2
     - V2 is more preferred for oracle servers 10.2 and above
     - I always update the driver fixing issues and add new features so always ensure that you get latest release